Jeff Smith (chef): Sexual abuse allegations

 In 1997, seven men filed a civil lawsuit against Smith, charging him with sexual abuse.
 Six of them alleged that they were molested as teenagers in the 1970s while working at the Chaplain's Pantry in Tacoma; the seventh claimed that he was assaulted in 1992, at age 14, after Smith picked him up as a hitchhiker.
 Smith denied the allegations, and no criminal charges were filed, but he and his insurers settled the cases for an undisclosed amount in 1998.
 The litigation ended his television career, though he continued his writing and charitable work.

-Death
+Personal life and death

+In 1966, Smith married Patricia "Patty" Smith.
+They had two sons, Channing and Jason.

-Smith died in his sleep of heart disease on July 10, 2004 at the age of 65.
-He was survived by his wife Patricia "Patty" Smith, and sons Channing and Jason, as well as daughters-in-law Yuki and Lisa.
+Smith died in his sleep of heart disease on July 7, 2004, at age 65.